discordjs/guide/guide/popular-topics/embeds.md

 You don't need to include all the elements showcased above.
 If you want a simpler embed, just leave some out.
 :::

 The `.setColor()` method accepts an integer, HEX color string, an array of RGB values or specific color strings.
-You can find a list of them at [the Discord.js documentation](https://discord.js.org/#/docs/main/stable/typedef/ColorResolvable).
+You can find a list of them at <branch version="11.x" inline>[the Discord.js documentation](https://discord.js.org/#/docs/main/11.5.1/typedef/ColorResolvable)</branch><branch version="12.x" inline>[the Discord.js documentation](https://discord.js.org/#/docs/main/master/typedef/ColorResolvable)</branch>.

 `.addBlankField()` is a convenience method for `.addField('\u200b', '\u200b')` to add a spacer to the embed.
 This can also be used inline by passing `true` as the first parameter.

-The above example chains the manipulating methods to the newly created <branch version="v11.x" inline>RichEmbed</branch><branch version="v12.x" inline>MessageEmbed</branch> object.
+The above example chains the manipulating methods to the newly created <branch version="11.x" inline>RichEmbed</branch><branch version="12.x" inline>MessageEmbed</branch> object.
 If you want to modify the embed based on conditions you will need to reference it as the constant `exampleEmbed` (for our example).

 <branch version="11.x">